Jacob Ballas Children’s Garden

 Kick about at The Cage

-Let your mini Mo Salah dribble and pass at Singapore's "first indoor football stadium".
-The Cage allows football enthusiasts to bend it like Beckham on six 5-a-side pitches – rain or shine.
+Let your mini Mo Salah dribble and pass at Singapore's first indoor football stadium.
+The Cage allows football enthusiasts to bend it like Beckham on six five-a-side pitches, with energetic music pumping through its speakers to keep the ball rolling.
 The space is perfect for small practices, friendly matches, and free-flow footies with your aspiring footballers.
-Open on a regular, the venue has energetic music pumping through its speakers to keep the ball rolling.

 Advertising